 Employment plans or private health insurance plans may cover these expenses.
-The Insulin Pump companies will assist you in seeking this coverage if you are interested.
+The Insulin Pump or monitoring companies will assist you in seeking this coverage if you are interested.

-Ontario Disability Support Program or the Assistance for Children with Severe Disabilities may provide some support for sensors only.
+Ontario Disability Support Program or the Assistance for Children with Severe Disabilities may provide some coverage.
+Please inquire with your worker.